kernaltrap8/Personal-VSH-XMB-mods/README.md

 # How to install

-You must be on CFW for this to work, HEN will cause a soft-brck. mmOS can be a bit finiky, so dont just copy the folder into dev_blind/vsh/resource, just copy the files/folders and scroll down to a blank space.
+mmOS can be a bit finiky, so dont just copy the folder into dev_blind/vsh/resource, just copy the files/folders and scroll down to a blank space.